Hexagoons/Canteen-Simulation/README.md

 * One grade will be give to the whole group, but the lecturer will deviate from this if there is a disproportionate division of work or the inability to explain an elaboration.

 ## Assignments
-All assignments can be found in the .docs folder.
+All assignments can be found in the .docs folder

-## Authors
-* Roy Voetman
-* Wouter Buursma

 > Instituut voor Communicatie, Media & IT, Hanzehogeschool Groningen 2018 - 2019